-The attorneys at Dailey & Borsellino, P.C represent clients in products liability claims.
+The attorneys at Law Office of Joseph C. Borsellino, LLC represent clients in products liability claims.
 In our technological society, we use thousands of products while enjoying most life activities.
 Massachusetts requires that these products be fit and safe for the purposes they are used.
 Products liability occurs when people are seriously injured or killed when a product is improperly designed, manufactured or maintained.
 Massachusetts law allows liability to attach to manufacturers, distributors, sellers, leasers or licensors, designers and marketers of unsafe products.

 The type and categories of products are endless.
 They include household appliances, landscaping equipment, vehicles, toys, cycles, tools, recreational and sports equipment, industrial machines, alarm systems and fire safety devices, household and outdoor chemicals, glass and sharp edged implements.Breach of Warranty Claims